 Waste and Recycling

-We are committed to reducing the environmental impact of its activities and services.
-One way in which its environmental impact can be reduced is through sound waste management and recycling activities.
+We are committed to reducing the environmental impact of our activities and services.
+One way to reduce our environmental impact is through sound waste management and recycling activities.

-The university has set itself demanding targets for reducing its waste which is sent to landfill and for improving recycling.
+The university has set itself demanding targets for reducing the waste which is sent to landfill and for improving its recycling rates.

 The targets are to: